leannebooden/mp1/README.md

 * Navigate to the settings tab and select the 'Pages' tab from the menu.
 * Under 'Source' click the dropdown labelled 'None' and select the 'master' branch.
 * Click save.
 The page will automatically refresh and the published site link can be found on the 'Pages' tab.
-* The link can be found here - (link to live site)
+* The link can be found here - [Link to the live page](https://github.com/leannebooden-mp1-dice-goblins-dungeon)

 ### Forking the GitHub Repository